 Often dogs are given some form of sleeping pills, not necessarily to get them to sleep but to calm them down.
-This is a common problem during celebrations like New Year’s or Independence Day.
-Many dogs are petrified of loud bangs and fireworks which can put them into a stressed and agitated state.
+Many dogs are petrified of loud bangs and fireworks which can put them into a stressed or agitated state.
 This, in turn, can affect their sleep.

-Many owners feel so bad about their dog’s stress that they try to find a quick solution to the problem.
-The first thing that comes to mind is usually sleeping tablets but human formulated over-the-counter or prescription sleeping tablets are simply not a good idea for any pet.
-Your fluffy friend can experience a series of complications especially if given the wrong dose which tends to be difficult to measure for K9s.
+Many dog owners try to find a quick fix to such problems.
+Your own sleeping tablets, human formulated over-the-counter or prescriptions are not a good idea for any pet.
+Your dog could experience a series of complications especially if given the wrong dose which is difficult to measure for K9s.

-A dog’s metabolism works very differently from ours.
-Their bodies may not be able to digest the tablet properly causing other problems.
-As a result of pill poisoning your dog could experience excessive saliva, stomach pain, vomiting or worse.
+A dog’s metabolism works differently from ours.
+With sleep pill poisoning your dog could experience excessive saliva, stomach pain, vomiting or worse.
 If given way too much it can even result in death.

 Can I Give My Dog Sleeping Pills?
 Answer: No

 If your vet has prescribed Valium for your dog in the past, you should once again confirm with them as to the proper dosage.
 Careful with the powerful drugs as it may cost you more in vet bills in the long run as well as unnecessary pain and suffering for your dog.
-An example would be Xanax which is a strong sedative that is definitely not recommended for pets in any dose.
+An example is Xanax which is a strong sedative that is 100% not recommended for pets in any dose.

-Providing sleeping pills to your dog is serious business and so you should only use such human medications for your pet with prior consultation from your vet.
-Using your dog’s medical history, including their size, breed, age and weight, a veterinarian should be able to determine what dosage you can give them without causing any undue harm.
+Providing sleeping pills to your dog is serious business and so you should only use such human medications with consultation from your vet.
+Using your dog’s medical history, including their size, breed, age and weight, a veterinarian can determine what dosage you can give them without causing any undue harm.

 Natural Remedies for Stressed Dogs

-Rather than turning to human medication, which isn’t made for dogs’ metabolisms and their digestive organs, why not try a natural approach to keep them calm during firework displays and other stressful events?
-Perhaps a calming effect can also improve their overall sleeping patterns.
+Rather than turning to human medication, which isn’t made for dogs’ metabolisms and their digestive organs, try a natural approach to keep them calm during firework displays and other stressful events.
+A calming effect can also improve their overall sleeping patterns.

 The most popular product seems to be Rescue Remedy.
-You simply put a few drops into their water bowl to keep them calm when they need it most.
-You can also purchase some herbal calming tablets that are specially formulated for dogs.
-You can get them online which is often where you can get the best deals.
-These types of tablets are usually completely natural and are much less likely to cause complications.
-The dosage is also much easier to figure out because the products are developed for dogs.
-They also tend to be a much cheaper option than ending up at the vet late at night because you gave your dog dangerous sleeping tablets!
+You put a few drops into their water bowl to keep them calm when they need it most.
+You can also purchase some herbal calming tablets specially formulated for dogs.

 Finally, an interesting and practical invention has recently gained popularity that assists with calming your pet.
 You’ve probably seen some dogs wearing a type of coat which has been known to be effective in calming dogs.
-Amazingly this K9 vest works by hugging their bodies, snugly on the dog’s nerve endings over its chest and back, which often immediately calms them.
-This can be an ideal solution which doesn’t require any medication at all.
+Amazingly this K9 vest works by hugging their bodies snugly on the dog’s nerve endings over the chest and back, which often immediately calms them.
+This is an ideal solution which doesn’t require medication.

-Maybe you decided against giving them the sleeping pills, left the pills on the counter while you went to search for some other remedy, but when you came back your dog had eaten the whole bottle!
+Maybe you left sleeping pills somewhere and came back to find that your dog had eaten the whole bottle!
 This situation is bad to say the least.
-You may notice your dog quickly becoming lethargic in such a terrible case.
+You may notice your dog becoming lethargic in such a terrible case.

-The sleeping pills your vet prescribes are designed for dogs, therefore they should have little to no effect on their metabolism or digestive organs when used in moderation.
-Usually your dog will be able to digest them easily and will not have any troubles.
-If you are unable to visit the vet for whatever reason, you may consider using Melatonin as many dog owners have reported success in calming their dogs with it.
+The sleeping pills your vet prescribes are designed for dogs and should have little to no effect on their metabolism or digestive organs when used in moderation.
+Usually your dog will digest them easily without any troubles.
+If you’re unable to visit the vet for whatever reason, consider using Melatonin as many dog owners have reported success in calming their dogs with it.